 Mortgage insurance premium (MIP)

-Atop this charge are annual MIP payments, ranging from 0.45 percent to 1.05 percent of the loan principal, included in your monthly mortgage payment.
+- Annual premiums: Atop the upfront charge are annual MIP payments, ranging from 0.45 percent to 1.05 percent of the loan principal, included in your monthly mortgage payment.
 The premium charged is adjusted annually based on what you still owe.

 Although you’re paying the premiums, FHA mortgage insurance protects the lender in the event you stop making payments on your loan; it doesn’t protect you.

-Lender fees can include an origination fee, or the cost of creating the loan; an application fee; a processing or underwriting fee; a document preparation fee; a fee to lock your rate; and discount points.
+Not all mortgage lenders charge the same fees.
 Depending on which FHA lender you work with, these fees can sometimes be negotiated down or even waived, and some lenders don’t impose any fees at all.
+Ask about these costs as you compare loan options:

 When your lender provides an estimate of your closing costs, you’ll be able to see which costs are fixed and which costs are for services you can shop around for.
 Some third-party fees might fall under the latter category, so you can potentially save money if you find a lower-cost provider.